Updated on: August 2, 2024

 Bottom Line:

-Qustodio is the best parental control app for iOS devices in 2024 — it can detect and block 9,000+ iOS apps, has excellent web filtering (not even top VPNs can bypass it), and provides easy-to-use time limits and scheduling features.
-It also comes with detailed activity reports, a YouTube monitoring feature, a Calls and SMS monitoring feature, very accurate real-time location tracking, and uninstall protection.
+Qustodio is the best parental control app for iOS devices in 2024 — it can detect and block 20,000+ iOS apps, has excellent web filtering (not even top VPNs can bypass it), provides easy-to-use time limits and scheduling features, and makes it harder for kids to bypass parental restrictions.
+It also comes with detailed activity reports, a Calls and SMS monitoring feature, very accurate real-time location tracking, and uninstall protection.
 Qustodio has the best free plan on the market, affordable paid plans, and a 30-day money-back guarantee.

 Read the full Qustodio review here